 Who can enter?

-To enter the box league, players must be key fob holders (Tennis in the Park) to allow them to book and gain access to the courts.
+To enter the box league, players must have a parks membership (Tennis in the Park) to allow them to book and gain access to the courts.

 Players must be 16 years +

 The parks box league is a mixed league and therefore boxes will consist of both Men and Women.

 The box league is designed to cater for all abilities baring complete beginners.
 Throughout the rotations players of similar levels will generally gravitate towards each other, making the boxes similarly competitive.